JMarkstrom/fido2-tools-collection/README.md

 [Add Kerberos object from on-premise AD to Azure AD](#add-kerberos-object-from-on-premise-ad-to-azure-ad)
 [Terms of Use (ToU) Passkeys](#terms-of-use-tou-passkeys)

+## Security Key EOBO
+Security Key EOBO (Enrollment On Behalf Of) is a simple Python script that facilitates Yubikey configuration and enrollment with Microsoft Entra ID.

+**NOTE**: This project is found in a separate repository.

 ## MDS Checker
 MDS Checker is a lightweight Windows utility that provides the following key features: